 - Does your dog bark a lot, even when you are in the house?
 Could it be alert/attention barking more than as a result of distress?

-If the answer is yes to any or all of the above, then perhaps your dog is just lacking in stimulation and their destruction or barking may lessen if you work on alleviating their boredom and ensuring that they are getting adequate exercise and stimulation.
+If the answer is yes to any or all of the above, then perhaps your dog is just lacking in stimulation and their destruction or barking may lessen if you work on alleviating their boredom and ensuring that the dogs are getting adequate exercise and stimulation.

 Puppies do need support to get them through the chewy phase.
 Keep them occupied with appropriate and safe chew toys

-If you are doing all the above and still finding that your dog is showing these behaviors then it could be a sign that your dog is not bored but, instead, that they are distressed at being left on their own.
+If you are doing all the above and still finding that your dog is showing these behaviors then it could be a sign that your dog is not bored but, instead, that the dogs are distressed at being left alone on their own.
+Separation anxiety could be the issue then.

-Perhaps these behaviors are accompanied by heavy panting, drooling, urination or pacing.
+Perhaps these behaviors in your dogs are accompanied by heavy panting, drooling, urination or pacing.

-Maybe your dog is normally extremely foody, but when you are giving them food or treat toys when left on their own they don’t touch them until you return to the house.
+Maybe your dog is normally extremely foody, but when you are giving them food or treat toys when left alone on their own the dogs don’t touch them until you return to the house.

 If you are finding that your dog is suddenly urinating in the house or drooling a lot, we would always recommend seeking veterinary advice to rule out any medical issue.

-You may also wish to consider installing a doggy monitor to allow you to observe their behavior when you are out.
+You may also wish to consider installing a doggy monitor to allow you to observe their behavior when you are out and the dogs are alone at home.

 You may wish to install a remote monitor to allow you to observe your dog when you are out